ILIAS-eLearning/ILIAS/components/ILIAS/Cron/README.md

 To give more control of if and when cron-jobs are executed to administrators a 2nd implementation of cron-jobs has been added to ILIAS 4.4+.
 All existing cron-jobs have been migrated and thus moved to their respective modules and services.
-The top-level directory "cron/" will probably be kept because of cron.php but should otherwise be empty at some point.
+The CLI entry point for executing cron-jobs is `cli/cron.php`.

 ### Providing a Cron-Job